hoangtuanfithou/GithubUsers/README.md

   - `UserDetailViewModel`: Fetches and provides detailed information for the user detail view.

 ## Notes:
 The app still has room for improvement.
-Thank you, team, for your review 🖤
+Thank you 🖤

 ## Screenshots
 ![screen recording](<Documents/Simulator Screen Recording - iPhone 16 - 2025-01-19 at 11.49.09.gif>)